twoesplease/100-days-of-code/log.md

 ### Day 1: July 8th, 2017 ###
 (10:05 - 11:10pm)

 **Today's Progress**: Continued work on Pegacorn Project.
-I figured out how to get my url params working (it had to do with the allowed filters for the particular endpoint I'm working with), and created a method using DateTime that I plan to use
+I figured out how to get my url params working (it had to do with the allowed filters for the particular endpoint I'm working with), and created a method using DateTime that I plan to use to update the params for the API call I'm making with the current day's date.

 **Thoughts**: Earlier today and at the start of my hour of coding I was feeling overwhelmed at how much there is to learn.
 Even though that's still true, I have a better handle on what I want my learning plan to be after some research I did earlier.
 Also, even working through the small issues I'm running into now give me a boost of confidence that makes me feel excited and hopeful about my ability to keep learning and get proficient with this stuff.